 To delete a folder type “Remove-Item FolderName” and press enter.
 It will delete only the folder that doesn’t have any sub-folders.
 If you want to delete a folder with sub-folder or everything inside a folder, type “Remove-Item FolderName -Recurse” then press enter.

 Yes, everything deleted successfully.
-The Remove-Item cmdlet also have many useful parameters that help you manage files with PowerShell better.
+The Remove-Item cmdlet also has many useful parameters that help you manage files with PowerShell better.
 Read more on Remove-Item.

 #7.
 Verify the Existence of a File or Folder with PowerShell